 Your annual eye checkup isn’t the only time to be aware of changes to your vision, though.
 Tracking your symptoms between appointments can help you spot early signs of DME and get treatment right away, ultimately helping to preserve your vision.

 Keeping a log of symptoms can be especially important for people who are at higher risk for DME.
-The National Eye Institute estimates that non-Hispanic African Americans may be at three times the risk of DME compared with non-Hispanic white people, perhaps due to the higher rates of diabetes in that community.

 - diabetic neuropathy (nerve damage)